Double-banded Sandgrouse as water indicator

 - DBSG’s are flying either in pairs or two pairs very fast and low to the ground

-- They fly in a straight line from roosting point to water
+- They fly in a straight line from the roosting point to the water

-- They prefer permanent water sources, which are clean and where they can stand at the bottom in such a way that the water reaches up to mid-breast.
+- They prefer clean, permanent water sources where they can stand at the bottom so that the water reaches up to mid-breast.